AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

                  & TQ15'Size'Image);
     end Show_Fixed_Small_Delta;

-As we can see in the output of the code example, the :ada:`'Delta` attribute returns the value we used for :ada:`delta` in the type definition of the :ada:`T3_D3`, :ada:`TD3`, :ada:`TQ31` and :ada:`TQ15` types.
+As we can see in the output of the code example, the :ada:`Delta` attribute returns the value we used for :ada:`delta` in the type definition of the :ada:`T3_D3`, :ada:`TD3`, :ada:`TQ31` and :ada:`TQ15` types.